notayush000/Discord-API-Wrapper/README.md

 # Discord API Wrapper

-API wrapper for Discord written in python.
-## Features

-- Supports Slash Command
-- Basics of a Discord Bot
+This Python API wrapper for Discord is specifically designed to facilitate the implementation of Slash commands and provides essential functionalities to get your Discord bot operational.

 ## Example